Circumcision controversy in early Christianity

-While circumcision is not observed by the majority of Christians in most parts of the Christian world and mainstream Christian denominations do not require circumcision, it is still practiced among some Christian communities.
-Despite the fact that Christianity does not require circumcision of its followers, some Eastern Christian denominations retained the practice of male circumcision, and males are generally required to be circumcised shortly after birth as part of a rite of passage.
+While historically circumcision is not observed by the majority of Christians in most parts of the Christian world, and mainstream Christian denominations neither require it for religious observance nor forbid it for medical or cultural reasons, it is practiced among some Christian countries and communities.
+Some Oriental Christian denominations retained the practice, as part of a rite of passage.
+According to Scholar Heather L. Armstrong of University of Southampton, about half of Christian males worldwide are circumcised, with most of them being located in Africa, Anglosphere countries (with notable prevalence in the United States) and the Philippines.

 Background

 There are numerous references in the Hebrew Bible to the obligation for circumcision and the uncircumcised are to be cut off from the people in Genesis 17:14.

-During the 1st century BC there was a controversy in Judaism relating to whether or not a proselyte who was already circumcised needed to be ritually re-circumcised.
+During the 1st century BC, there was a controversy in Judaism relating to whether or not a proselyte who was already circumcised needed to be ritually re-circumcised.
 This is done via a pinprick creating a drop of blood and is still practiced to this day.

 1st and 2nd century AD Judaism

 Jewish sources vary on whether or not circumcision of proselytes was a universal practice in tannaitic times.

 The disagreement centers on the correctness of contradictory passages in the Babylonian Talmud and Jerusalem Talmud and which passage is older.
 B. Yevamot 46a is summarized as follows: